132 Out Of 150 As A Percentage

 4. Statistical Analysis

 Percentages are widely used in statistical analysis to describe data sets and make comparisons.
-For example, percentages can be used to represent the distribution of survey responses or the proportion of a population that meets certain criteria.
+As an example, percentages can be used to represent the distribution of survey responses or the proportion of a population that meets certain criteria.

 The Role of Technology in Percentage Calculations